simon-ritchie/apysc/docs_src/source/animation_width_and_height.md

 Similarly, the `animation_height` method interface creates an `AnimationHeight` instance.
 You can animate object height with it.

-These interfaces exist on some `DisplayObject` instances, such as the `Rectangle`.
+These interfaces exist on some `DisplayObject` instances, such as the `Rectangle` class.

 ## Basic usage